anshumanbh/git-all-secrets/README.md

 * -thogEntropy = This is an optional flag that basically tells if you want to get back high entropy based secrets from truffleHog or not.
 The high entropy secrets from truffleHog produces a LOT of noise so if you don't really want all that noise and if you are running git-all-secrets on a big organization, I'd recommend not to mention this flag.
 By default, this is set to `False` which means truffleHog will only produce result based on the Regular expressions in the `regexChecks.py` file.
 If you are scanning a fairly small org with a limited set of repos or a user with a few repos, mentioning this flag makes more sense.

+* -mergeOutput = Optional flag to merge and deduplicate the ouput of the tools used (currently truffleHog and repo-supervisor).
+Default value is `False`.

 ### Note
 * The `token` flag is compulsory.
 This can't be empty.